-In 2011, Sanofi funded \$161.9 million of our antibody discovery expenses under the Amended and Restated Discovery and Preclinical Development Agreement, and \$137.4 million of our development costs under the Amended and Restated License and Collaboration Agreement, each executed in November 2009.
-In addition, pursuant to the amended discovery agreement, in 2011 we received from Sanofi \$4.8 million, with an additional \$1.7 million due from Sanofi being included in our accounts receivable as of December 31, 2011, in reimbursement of costs incurred by us to expand our manufacturing capacity at our Rensselaer, New York facilities.
-A more complete description of our antibody collaboration with Sanofi is set forth in Item 7 of our 2011 Annual Report, under the heading "Liquidity and Capital Resources-Collaborations with Sanofi-Antibodies".
+Sanofi is a related person of the Company, as the beneficial owner of 15,816,953 shares of common stock of the Company, or 16.5% of the common stock outstanding as of April 17, 2013.
+In 2012, Sanofi funded \$181.9 million of our antibody discovery expenses under the Amended and Restated Discovery and Preclinical Development Agreement, and \$183.4 million of our development costs under the Amended and Restated License and Collaboration Agreement, each executed in November 2009.
+In addition, pursuant to the amended discovery agreement, in 2012 we received from Sanofi \$3.2 million in reimbursement of costs incurred by us to expand our manufacturing capacity at our Rensselaer, New York facilities.
+A more complete description of our antibody collaboration with Sanofi is set forth in Item 7 of our 2012 Annual Report, under the heading "Liquidity and Capital Resources-Collaborations with Sanofi-Antibodies".

 In August 2008, we entered into a separate agreement with Sanofi to use our proprietary VelociGene® technology platform to supply Sanofi with genetically modified mammalian models of gene function and disease.
-The agreement provides for minimum annual order quantities for the term of the agreement, which extends through December 2012.
-Pursuant to this agreement, we received payments from Sanofi of \$3.4 million in 2011.
+The agreement provided for minimum annual order quantities for the term of the agreement, which ended in December 2012.
+Pursuant to this agreement, we received payments from Sanofi of \$4.0 million in 2012.

-Sanofi also funded \$16.9 million of our ZALTRAP® (aflibercept) development costs in 2011 under the terms of a collaboration agreement entered into in September 2003, as amended, relating to our ZALTRAP® product candidate.
-In addition, in 2011, we and Sanofi began sharing equally pre-launch commercialization expenses related to ZALTRAP® in accordance with the collaboration agreement.
-As a result, we funded \$9.3 million of Sanofi's ZALTRAP® pre-launch commercialization expenses in 2011.
-A description of the ZALTRAP® (aflibercept) collaboration agreement is set forth in Item 7 of our 2011 Annual Report, under the heading "Liquidity and Capital Resources-Collaborations with Sanofi-ZALTRAP® (aflibercept)".
+Sanofi also funded \$12.7 million of our ZALTRAP ® (ziv-aflibercept) Injection for Intravenous Infusion development costs in 2012 under the terms of a collaboration agreement related to ZALTRAP ® entered into in September 2003, as amended.
+In addition, in 2012, we earned and received a \$50.0 million milestone payment from Sanofi upon the approval of ZALTRAP ® by the U.S. Food and Drug Administration for use in combination with 5-fluorouracil, leucovorin, irinotecan (FOLFIRI) for patients with metastatic colorectal cancer (mCRC) that is resistant to or has progressed following an oxaliplatin containing regimen.
+Finally, in 2012 we funded \$25.6 million of net expenses in connection with the commercialization of ZALTRAP ®.
+A description of the ZALTRAP ® collaboration agreement is set forth in Item 7 of our 2012 Annual Report, under the heading "Liquidity and Capital Resources-Collaborations with Sanofi-ZALTRAP ® (ziv-aflibercept)".